vboyev-MSFT/defender-docs/ATPDocs/deploy/remote-calls-sam.md

 This procedure describes how to use the [Microsoft Intune admin center](https://intune.microsoft.com/) to configure the policies in a Device profile if you're working with Microsoft Entra hybrid joined devices.

-1. In the Microsoft Intune admin center, create a new Device profile, define the following values:
+1. In the Microsoft Intune admin center, create a new Device profile, defining the following values:

     - **Platform**: Windows 10 or later
     - **Profile type**: Settings catalog